iiasa/message-ix-models/doc/repro.rst

 Ongoing projects
 ----------------

-Documentation pages for ongoing projects **must** include a :code:`.. warning::` Sphinx directive at the top of the file indicating the code is under development.
+Documentation pages for ongoing projects **must** include a :code:`.. warning::` Sphinx directive at the top of the file indicating the code is under active development.
-See e.g. :doc:`/transport/index`.
+See for instance :doc:`/transport/index`.
-This section **should** contain one or all of:
+This directive **should** contain one or all of:

 - Link(s) to GitHub, including: